 During the K-12 school years, families were encouraged to take an active part in their student’s education.
 In college, one of the goals is for students to develop independence, so families’ roles by definition must be different now.

 Family members are still incredibly important – you are the key source of love and support for your student!
 In order to grow, college students need to make their own decisions.
-We encourage families to avoid acting in a manager or director role with their students (where you provide directions and answers), and use a consultant role (where you serve as a sounding board to prompt their thinking, but allow your students to find their own answers).
+While in high school you might have been in a manager or director role with your students (where you provided directions and answers), in college it is more helpful to adopt a consultant role (where you serve as a sounding board to prompt their thinking, but allow your students to find their own answers).

 Having role clarity can assist with the transition to college for students and families alike.
 Here are some suggestions on student vs. family roles.